insightsengineering/scribe/docs/benchmark.md

 “Non-Dependent Package” is an R package without dependencies on other R packages.

-“Low Dependent Package” is a R package which has few (1 or 2 ) dependencies on Non-dependent Packages
+“Low Dependent Package” is an R package which has a few (1 or 2) dependencies on Non-Dependent Packages.

 ### Disclaimer